conormccaffery/Housing-Supply-Analysis-Project/README.md

 The primary objective of this analysis is to determine how changes in new housing construction affect median sales prices, utilizing both historical regression and predictive forecasting

 ## Business Values & Economic Insights
-- Macro-Factors Outweigh Pure Supply: Discovered that macroeconomic variables—specifically the investment-to-GDP ratio, wages, and CPI—are much stronger determinants of median home prices than the volume of new construction alone.
+- Macro-Factors Outweigh Pure Supply: Discovered that macroeconomic variables—specifically the investment-to-GDP ratio, wages, and CPI are much stronger determinants of median home prices than the volume of new construction alone.
 * The Economic Growth Indicator: While initial basic models suggested that increased supply lowers prices, controlling for broader economic indicators revealed a positive correlation.
 This suggests that high construction volume serves as an indicator of broader economic growth, which drives up demand and, in turn, prices.
 + Forecasting Limitations in Volatile Markets: Demonstrated that an ARIMA model trained on pre-recession data significantly underestimated the 2021-2023 housing market surge, highlighting the difficulty of forecasting during unprecedented economic destabilization like the COVID-19 pandemic.